Your Complete Guide To Power Consumption & Air Purifiers

 Beyond energy efficiency, it is important to understand how Clean Air Delivery Rates (CADR) work when choosing an efficient air purifier.
 CADR is how quickly an air purification unit delivers filtered air.
 The higher the CADR, the larger the room it can serve and the faster it can clean the air.
 When a model is sized correctly for space and has a high CADR, it also is more energy efficient.

-Choosing an air purifier with a HEPA filtration system also boosts energy savings.
-HEPA filters provide the highest level of indoor air quality available from residential air purification units.
+Choosing an air purifier with a high efficiency air filter and strong motor also boosts energy savings.
+This combination provides the highest, and safest, level of indoor air quality available from residential air purification units.

 All Oransi's energy-efficient air purifiers qualify for free shipping within the U.S. Oransi uses the highest efficiency EC motors in its new air purifiers.
 That means consumers achieve up to 90 percent energy savings when using our products.

 How To Keep Your Air Purifier Operating At Peak Efficiency